flack/midgard-portable/README.md

 In a Nutshell
 -------------

-You can define your entities in XML (usually referred to MdgSchema):
+You can define your entities in XML (usually referred to MgdSchema):

 ```xml
 <type name="my_person" table="person">